-Hans' story was picked up by a blog a few months ago and I showed it to my longtime friend and filmmaker, Emily.
+Hans’s story was picked up by a blog a few months ago and I showed it to my longtime friend and filmmaker, Emily LINK TO CATSTER VERSION.
 The story sparked an idea for her.
 She thought: How many other amazing rescue stories are there, like this one, that could help raise awareness for adoption?
 What if she found them, filmed them and shared their stories?
 Emily told me her idea and I was immediately on board to help.
-(To read about and see videos of cats, see the post on Catster.)

 We decided to combine her filmmaking and editing expertise with mine: I’ve been a social media and digital marketing strategist for the last five years and knew I could help bring this project to the world.